-- In 160 metres, go over another stile to continue along the field edge, with a house visible ahead.
-In 100 metres, before you get to this house, turn right through a new metal kissing gate into light woodland and carry on down the path.
-In 50 metres you emerge onto a road opposite Rowen Farm and turn right, your direction 200°.
+- In 160 metres, go past a redundant stile to continue along the field edge, with a house visible ahead.
+In 100 metres, before you get to this house, turn right through a new metal kissing gate into light woodland and carry on down a new gravel path.
+In 40 metres you emerge onto a road opposite Rowen Farm (bungalow), and turn right , your direction 200°.
 Note [!]
 The temporary diversion here (October 2023) to avoid a sink hole in the dip below Chapel Farm is no longer needed (January 2024) - the original route is reinstated.

 - Having turned right opposite Rowen Farm, pass the timber-framed Chapel Farm on your right with lighthouse lamps on either side of its front door.
-20 metres beyond this turn left on a concrete track, signposted Circular Walk, your direction 100°.
+20 metres beyond this turn left on a concrete drive, signposted Circular Walk, your direction 100°.
 In 40 metres go through a gap to the right of a wooden fieldgate and follow what is now a track of two concrete strips with grass down its middle, and head downhill.

-- In another 180 metres, at the top of the hill, and just before the wood ends right, ignore a stile to the left, but turn right opposite it, following an arrow on a post, on a path just inside the woodland edge, your direction 220°.
+- In 180 metres, at the top of the hill, and just before the wood ends right, ignore a metal kissing gate on the left, and turn right opposite it, following an arrow on a post, on a path just inside the woodland edge, your direction 220°.

-- In 60 metres veer left to leave the wood (a decaying stile here but it may not last long) and turn right along the edge of a field, with the wood now to your right.
+- In 60 metres veer left to leave the wood past the remnants of a stile and turn right along the edge of a field, with the wood now to your right.

 - In 60 metres, just before you get to the wood edge on the far side, turn right along the field edge, your direction 200°.
 Keep to this field edge, with the wood to your left, as it descends the hill.

 - In 300 metres, where the wood edge ends at a line of mini-pylons, turn left with the path across the open field, your direction 130°, down a slight dip and up the other side.
-In 150 metres, at the edge of the wood, pass a car blocking barrier and head up a car-wide track into the wood which soon narrows to a path, your direction due south.
+In 150 metres, at the edge of the wood, pass a car blocking barrier and head up a car-wide track into the wood, your direction due south.

-- Stay on this path, ignoring ways off, for 400 metres, until you pass through the remains of a fence and see a footbridge to your right, the path to it marked by a marker post.
+- Stay on this woodland path, ignoring ways off, for 400 metres, until you pass through horse-blocking woodland barriers and see a footbridge to your right, the path to it marked by a marker post.
 Turn right over the footbridge, crossing the railway line.
-On the far side of the bridge, head down a flight of concretre steps and follow the path to emerge into an open field in 30 metres.
+On the far side of the bridge, head down a flight of concretre steps and follow the path and in 30 metres you emerge into an open field.
 Carry straight on downhill, heading just to the left of the first mini-pylon, your direction due south.

-- In 150 metres cross the A413 with great care and go over a stile on the other side to continue down the left-hand edge of the field.
-In 90 metres cross a stream on a concrete footbridge.
-In 120 metres, cross a stile and turn left on the road, into Little Missenden.
-Immediately on your left is St John the Baptist Church, which is well worth a look inside, to watch the videos and projections of its murals.
+- In 150 metres cross the A413 with great care and go through a wooden kissing gate on the other side to continue down the left-hand edge of the field.
+In 90 metres cross a stream ( The River Misbourne) on a concrete footbridge.
+In 120 metres, go through a wooden kissing gate and turn left on the road, into Little Missenden.
+Immediately on your left is St John the Baptist Church, which is usually open and well worth a look inside, to watch the videos and projections of its murals.

 - Carry on along the road, past the church.
-In 100 metres, ignore a road to the right, and in a further 20 metres ignore Taylors Lane to the left.
+In 50 metres, ignore a road to the right to Holmer Green, and in a further 20 metres ignore Taylors Lane to the left.
 In a further 90 metres you pass the Red Lion pub, a possible early lunch stop.

 - Carrying on along the road, in 170 metres you pass Missenden House on your left: ignore a stile and footpath on the right here.
 In another 250 metres, the Crown pub is on your left, another possible early lunch stop .